wooriapt/jekyll-now/_posts/2018-07-12-Whitelist is open.md

-“CUBE ON Whitelist — Live on 5th July”
+“CUBE ON Whitelist — Live on July 2, 2018y”

 -USD 3M left for the public round
 -Whitelist is open for 5,000 contributors